How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 Step 1: Kill the Larvae with Mosquito Bits (BTI)

-Mosquito Bits contain a naturally occurring bacteria called BTI (Bacillus thuringiensis israelensis).
-According to Cornell Cooperative Extension, BTI is deadly to mosquito and fungus gnat larvae but completely harmless to humans, pets, plants, and beneficial insects.
+Mosquito Bits contain a naturally occurring bacterium called BTI (Bacillus thuringiensis var. israelensis).
+Both the University of Minnesota Extension and Cornell Cooperative Extension recommend BTI for fungus gnats — it’s deadly to the larvae but safe for humans, pets, plants, and beneficial insects.

 1. Add 4 tablespoons of Mosquito Bits to 1 gallon of warm water